 a.
-The name of the volunteer and the name of the College department;
+The name of the volunteer and the name of the college department or office;

 c.
 The name(s) of staff who will oversee the volunteer's service; and

-4. If the Volunteer is not a citizen or permanent resident of the United States, the Volunteer must provide documentation of their visa status.
-Due to US Dept of Labor regulations (FLSA) individuals on a temporary visa may not serve as volunteers in positions where others receive compensation to perform the same services.
-Individuals with a pending H-1B visa application to work at Skidmore College CANNOT SERVE AS VOLUNTEERS.
+4. If the volunteer is not a citizen or permanent resident of the United States, the volunteer must provide documentation of their visa status.
+Due to U.S. Department of Labor regulations (FLSA), individuals on a temporary visa may not serve as volunteers in positions where others receive compensation to perform the same services.
+Individuals with a pending H-1B visa application to work at Skidmore College cannot serve as volunteers.